MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Purchase-from-SEZ-Vendor.md

     |**Vendor Account (Transaction Value)**|-13160|

-10. GL Entries for import of fixed asset with input tax credit available from SEZ vendor with cover of Bill of Entry will be as following:
+10. GL Entries for import of fixed asset with input tax credit available from SEZ vendor with cover of Bill of Entry, will be as following:

     |Particular|Amount|
     |----------------------------------|---------------------------------------|